-Dropping a class prior to the Last Day for 100% refund as noted on the Academic Calendar and according to the University’s Refund Policy means the student no longer wishes to attend the class and seeks a full refund.
+Dropping a class prior to the last day for 100% refund according to the University’s Refund Policy and as noted on the Academic Calendar means the student no longer wishes to attend the class and wishes to receive a full refund.
 Dropped classes do not appear on the official university transcript, and no grade is issued for dropped courses.
-Should a student wish to adjust his or her schedule prior to the start of the semester or during the published schedule adjustment period as found in the Academic Calendar, students may drop from one to all of their classes for a full refund through their Webster account up until the Last Day for 100% Refund as noted on the Academic Calendar.
+Should a student wish to adjust their schedule prior to the start of the semester or during the published schedule adjustment period, students may drop from one to all of their classes for a full refund through their Webster account up until the Last Day for 100% Refund as noted on the Academic Calendar.

 Withdrawing from Classes

 Withdrawing from a class will result in a “W” grade on the official university transcript.
-A “W” grade is not considered when calculating the grade-point average, but it may impact a student’s satisfactory academic progress as it relates to financial aid.
-Therefore, it is highly recommended students contact The Office of Financial Aid prior to withdrawing from classes.
+A “W” grade is not considered when calculating the grade-point average, but may impact a student’s satisfactory academic progress as it relates to financial aid, therefore it is highly recommended students contact the Office of Financial Aid prior to withdrawing from classes.

-Dropping or withdrawing from courses can have serious financial and academic implications, possibly affecting billing, financial aid, VA benefits, housing on campus, eligibility to participate in athletic events and, for, international students, immigration status.
-Students are strongly encouraged to consult with their academic advisor and financial aid counselor before withdrawing from classes.
+Dropping or withdrawing from courses can have serious financial and academic implications, possibly affecting billing, financial aid, VA benefits, housing on campus, eligibility to participate in athletic events and, for international students, immigration status.
+Students are strongly encouraged to consult with their academic advisor and financial aid counselor before dropping or withdrawing from classes.